mpi4py/mpi4py/docs/source/usrman/install.rst

-If you use a MPI implementation providing a :program:`mpicc` compiler wrapper (e.g., MPICH, Open MPI, LAM), it will be used for compilation and linking.
+If you use a MPI implementation providing a :program:`mpicc` compiler wrapper (e.g., MPICH, Open MPI), it will be used for compilation and linking.
 This is the preferred and easiest way of building *MPI for Python*.

 If :program:`mpicc` is located somewhere in your search path, simply run the *build* command::